Wileybot2004/TinkersCalc/README.md

 # TinkersCalc
 Calcuator for Tinkers construct smelteries.
-1.12.2 and eariler only A simple python program written with python3.11.1 and tkinter packaged with pyInstaller
+1.12.2 and eariler only A simple python program written with python3.11.1 and tkinter packaged with pyInstaller.

 ---HOW TO USE---